ucsb-dreamlab/twarc/workedex.md

 ### _embeds.py_

-This utility returns the embeded...
+This utility creates a list of media urls used in the dataset.

     python utils/embeds.py nh_dod.jsonl > nh_dod_embeds.txt